veonua/matterbridge-miio-roborock/README.md

 - You can run, build, and test your plugin directly inside the container.
 - To open a terminal in the devcontainer, use the VS Code terminal after the container starts.
 - All commands (npm, tsc, matterbridge etc.) will run inside the container environment.
+- All the source files are on host.
 - Since the dev container doesn't have network host and IPV6, is not possible to pair matterbridge from the Devcontainer but you can add your plugin to matterbridge and test it inside the devcontainer.

 ## Documentation